Actindo-AG/Documentation/DatabaseAndReporting/Overview/01_General.md

 - Creation of predefined queries with restricted access for specific user groups
 - Data output individually configurable in different formats
 - Creation of time series data to track change over time
-- Visualization of time series data using Grafana
+- Visualization of time series data using Grafana&trade;

 ## Prerequisites